 The Oncofertility Consortium® is a national, interdisciplinary initiative designed to address the complex health care and quality-of-life issues that concern young cancer patients whose fertility may be threatened by their disease or its treatment.

-The Women's Health Research Institute has compiled a list of useful academic and clinical resources for your convenience.
+The Women's Health Research Institute has compiled a list of sex-sensitive academic and clinical resources for researchers, providers, educators and students..

 Repropedia is a reproductive dictionary created by an international team of scientists and clinicians led by investigators at Northwestern University.
 An editorial board reviews all entries to ensure that definitions are both accurate and accessible to scientists and non-scientists alike.